'Lucifer' Season 5: Netflix Release Date & What to Expect - What's on Netflix

 Tom Ellis had this to say: “Well look what happened!
 A 5th and final season of #Lucifer is coming to @LuciferNetflix thank you to all you loyal #lucifans for watching…now let’s end this thing properly”

-Current production: Scheduled to restart in October 2020 (Last updated: June 2020)
+Current production: Scheduled to restart for season 5b in October 2020 (Last updated: June 2020)

 In late June 2019, Ildy took to Twitter to confirm that they’re heading back to the writer’s room in July 2019.
 On July 12th, 2019 we got a photo from the entire team back in the writer’s room.